omahs/tezos-unity-sdk/README.md

 ### Install from a Git URL

-Yoy can install the UPM package via directly Git URL.
+You can install the UPM package via directly Git URL.
 To load a package from a Git URL:

 * Open [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) window.
 * Click the add **+** button in the status bar.